 Rhode Island receives shipments of refined petroleum products via six marine import terminals located in East Providence, Providence, and Tiverton.
-Although most of the product is trucked to end users in Rhode Island, Connecticut, and Massachusetts, the East Providence ExxonMobil terminal owns and operates a small-diameter pipeline that transports petroleum products to Springfield, Massachusetts.60 The petroleum product pipeline location is shown in Figure 16.
+Although most of the product is trucked to end users in Rhode Island, Connecticut, and Massachusetts, the East Providence ExxonMobil terminal owns and operates a small-diameter pipeline that transports petroleum products to Springfield, Massachusetts.55 The petroleum product pipeline location is shown in Figure 16.

 Products are delivered from barges or tankers to the pipeline at the ExxonMobil facility in East Providence.
 This six-inch-diameter pipeline, originally constructed in 1931, transports in excess of 20,000 barrels (840,000 gallons) per day of products to a terminal in Springfield, Massachusetts.
-The ExxonMobil facility has a storage capacity of 1 million
+The ExxonMobil facility has a storage capacity of 1 million barrels.56 The five additional marine import terminals in Providence have a combined storage capacity of 4 million barrels but are not connected to the pipeline.

-57 US Energy Information Administration, Rhode Island State Profile and Energy Estimates, June 2015.
+52 US Energy Information Administration, Rhode Island State Profile and Energy Estimates, June 2015.

-58 State Energy Plan, October 2015.
+53 State Energy Plan, October 2015.

-59 State Energy Plan, October 2015.
+54 State Energy Plan, October 2015.

-60 State Energy Plan, October 2015.
+55 State Energy Plan, October 2015.